 2. A NEW SPONGE

 As you might have guessed, every guest at my property is the owner of a pristine new sponge wrapped in plastic.
 I highly recommend this for the sake of your guests.
-After checkout, you or your cleaner can use the sponge to finish up any cleaning tasks, then toss it.
+After checkout, you or your cleaner can use the sponge to clean up any soap scum and hard surfaces, then toss it.
 It’s a small amount of money well-spent.